24002208/Advanced-C-Lab-Manual/module 8.md

 Result:
 Thus, the program is verified successfully

-**EXP NO:8 C PROGRAM TO PRINT ALL OF ITS PERMUTATIONS IN STRICT LEXICOGRAPHICAL ORDER.**
+## EXP NO:8 C PROGRAM TO PRINT ALL OF ITS PERMUTATIONS IN STRICT LEXICOGRAPHICAL ORDER
 Aim:
 To write a C program to print all of its permutations in strict lexicographical order.

 Algorithm:
 1. Start
 2. Declare variables s (pointer to an array of strings) and n (number of strings)
 3. Memory Allocation
 Dynamically allocate memory for s to store an array of strings
 4. Input